hatchjaw/jacktrip-teensy/README.md

 - Using a dummy driver it's possible to set a very low buffer size, consequently `AUDIO_BLOCK_SAMPLES` can be set as low as 8, with (initial) roundtrip latency of ~1.5 ms. 4 samples seems to be too small even for a dummy driver.
-8 is a little flakey; 16 can yield round-trip latency of as little as 1.8 ms.
+8 is a little flaky; 16 can yield round-trip latency of as little as 1.8 ms.
+- `FNET_POLL_TIME` in NativeEthernet.h... what's going on there?